-Presidential Ambassador Scholarships: Scholarship awards for students selected by their school’s dean as the best candidate to serve as ambassador for their school and the UT Health Science Center.
+Presidential Ambassador Scholarships: Scholarship awards for students selected by their school’s dean as the best candidate to serve as ambassador for their school and the UT Health San Antonio.

 The Sandy Endowed Scholarship: The Sandy Endowed Scholarship in Respiratory Care was established in October 2014 in loving memory of Sandy Cudd.
 The Ralph C. Wilson Foundation funded this scholarship to benefit a student in the Department of Respiratory Care.
 The Wilson's are passionate in their support of caregivers who help those in need, and loved ones of those who are ill.
 This scholarship honors Sandy's fortitude as well as the great care she received by Respiratory Therapists.

 Awards are determined by the academic department or by selected committees.

 Phyllis & Neil Bowie Student Community Service Award: Academic support of students through awards and recognitions.
 The recipient must demonstrate community service through volunteer activities in San Antonio.
 Jr/Sr with an average or better GPA.
 This is a competitive Award with the recipient selected by the Health Science Center Awards Committee.
 Participants will prepare a written description - 300-word maximum essay of their community service activities.
 The awardee will receive a certificate and available funds will be presented annually.